History Guardians 67843

 Front and back motors at different heights created instability and made attachment swaps difficult.

-Motor Placement Iterations
+Motor Placement Options (Collage)

-Motor placement iteration
+Motor placement option 1

 CAD Design: BrickLink Studio